 Travel-Smart Back Pain Prevention

 Don’t let vacation travel undo months of back pain management.
-These strategies help maintain spine health while away from home:
+I’ve tested these strategies on multiple trips and they help maintain spine health while away from home.

 Packing and Lifting Tips